olivamadrigal/Advanced-Encryption-Standard/README.md

 • Successful Functional Verification using Vivado 2015.4.

 • Design successfully encrypted test vectors using 128, 192, and 256-bit keys lengths.

+# Software Requirements
+• Vivado 2014.x (compile SystemVerilog and Verilog code)
+• Device settings (select a board that has the minimum number of ports).
+Required to perform functional verification.